 Methods of measuring thermal traits will also affect conclusions.
 (Overgaard et al. 2014) examined a similar subset of tropical rainforest Drosophila species and concluded that sensitivity of demographic traits to temperature were indistinguishable between widespread and tropical species and were thus a poor predictor of distribution.
 While in this study, we showed that the interspecific difference in the demographic response to heat correlates well with the elevational distribution types.
 Our main differences in measuring demographic traits are that 1) we left eggs produced in the tested temperature to develop to adults to measure their parents’ fecundity, 2) adults are virgins before testing fecundity, 3) we combined two time periods after exposing to the tested temperature.
 In our experiment, individuals laid eggs at high temperatures while those eggs did not eventually hatch, presumably due to the sterilization of sperm at high temperature (Parratt et al. 2021).
 We also observed different speeds of senescence after exposure to different temperatures (supplementary figure xxx), which the three-day period of fecundity measurement in Overgaard’s study would not capture.
-Nevertheless, both studies showed the conservativeness of physiological heat tolerance and suggested small safety thermal margins to warming in the future.
+Nevertheless, both our study and that of Overgaard et al ….show the conservativeness of physiological heat tolerance and suggested small safety thermal margins to warming in the future.

 3.Daily peak and extreme high temperature as the main abiotic filters